 - 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
 4-H members may exhibit in both bucket calf and second-year bucket calf classes.
-However, the bucket calf project is intended to be an entry-level class, so youth are discouraged to show a market steer or breeding heifer within the same year.

-3. Bucket Calf
+However, the bucket calf project is intended to be an entry-level class, so youth are discouraged to show a market steer or breeding heifer within the same year. - 3.
+Bucket calf tie-out will be no earlier than 8:00 p.m. nightly. - 4.
+Bucket Calf - a.

-- a.
 Calves must be born between Jan 1 and April 30 of the current year. - b.
 You must own the animal you exhibit by May 1 of the current year.

-4. Second Year Bucket Calf
+5. Second Year Bucket Calf